ralph-groupscholar/groupscholar-impact-vault/ralph-progress.md

 - Built a new briefs API + database table to persist saved brief narratives with signal coverage stats.
 - Seeded production with sample briefs and wired live archive loading plus save-to-vault actions.
 - Attempted Vercel production deploy; blocked by daily deployment limit.

+## Iteration 41 - 2026-02-08 10:32:15 EST
+- Added an Escalation Queue section with live refresh controls and severity/status styling.
+- Built a new escalations API and database table with seed data for urgent risk tracking.
+- Wired the front-end to load escalations with fallback cards and queue status messaging.